How to Get Rid of Roaches with Cedarcide: 3 Steps

 Preventing roaches can save you a ton of time, money, and effort.
 Here's how to do it:

 • Basic housekeeping and cleanliness is without question the most important element in roach control.
-The smallest amounts of food debris and drink spills can feed a roach population for weeks.
+The smallest amount of food debris or drink spills can feed a roach population for weeks.
 Regularly dust, clean, and vacuum flooring, appliances, cabinetry, sinks, dishes, back splashes, moldings, trash cans and recycling bins, etc, paying special attention to kitchens, bathrooms, and food preparation areas.

 • Trash cans are a buffet for roaches.
 To prevent and repel these pests, you’ll need to take out the trash often, daily if you’re already seeing roaches.
 Your trash cans and recycling bins should also remain firmly sealed when not in use.

 • Unsealed food is a welcome invitation for roaches.
-Whether it’s leftovers, dry cereal, pet food, or your kitchen’s fruit bowl, seal all food in hard plastic Tupperware containers.
+Whether it’s leftovers, dry cereal, pet food, or your kitchen’s fruit bowl, seal all food in hard plastic Tupperware-style containers.

 • Before recycling bottles and cans, rinse them to remove any residual sugar to avoid attracting additional roaches.